-Evans Christian Academy (ECA) is a non-profit, educational institution whose skilled instructors focus on providing students in the CSRA and surrounding area with excellent academic opportunities in a nurturing Christian environment.
+Evans Christian Academy (ECA) is a non-profit, educational institution whose skilled instructors focus on providing students in the surrounding area with excellent academic opportunities in a nurturing Christian environment.
 It is our mission for each student to expand his unique and varied talents in order to achieve his full potential as a well-rounded citizen in our ever changing community.
 In support of this mission we seek to provide a professional workplace of integrity and excellence for our faculty and staff as well as a learning environment for our students that is enriched by the collaborative efforts of parents, faculty, and administration.

 ECA is an independent school, owned and operated by the Evans Christian Academy, Inc. The Advisory School Board is selected from among qualified candidates whose names are submitted by parents and other Board members.
 Among the primary duties of the Board is setting the governance polices of the Academy, direction and planning, financial stability of the institution, and defining the role of the Board and its committees.